Code-Institute-Submissions/LinusMolin98-Roman_empire-quiz/README.md

 ### External Resources
 - Utilized Font Awesome for icons and Google Fonts for typography to improve the visual appeal and user interface.

+### Unfixed bugs
+- Images are a bit slow to load, wich could be the reason for the lower performance score on lighthouse.
+This could be fixed for a cleaner and better working quiz.

+### Ideas left to implement
+- Definately a score history system, i tried implementing it but i did not get it working wich was unfortunate.
+There is a local storage implemented so the possibility is there, it just needs to get dialed in.
+- I would also add more content, more animations and graphic scenery for a more pleasant experience.

 ## Acknowledgements
 Special thanks to the Code Institute for providing the initial template and to all the external resources and tutorials that contributed to the successful development of this project.